djsurt/io/charts/react/README.md

 The JSON files have been pre-generated for you using the JSON dump cmd in the [useeio.js repo](https://github.com/modelearth/useeio.js/).
 The JSON dump cmd requires requesting an API key from the US EPA, but you won't need to if you've copied the io/build/api folder.

+Data for all 50 states - You can also develop with [USEEIO data from all 50 states](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020).
+Changes to the data structure may require modifying the widget React code.

 ## Run npm build to view your edits